-Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Business travel Change in boundary 3.8 Increase In 2014, we reported business travel for the US and Australia.
-In 2015, we again reported data for the US and Australia but also reported data for Asia for the first time.
+Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment In 2015, we reported business travel for the US, Asia and Australia.
+In 2016, we again reported data Change in for the US, Asia and Australia but also reported Business travel boundary 29 Increase data for Europe for the first time.